The Introduction to our book Mindful Retirement, with an overview of the contents

 Meanwhile, I threw myself into my favorite hobby, ballroom dancing.
 For those who are not familiar with ballroom dance, it includes routines relegated to a bygone era such as cha-cha, rumba, east- and west-coast swing, waltz, Viennese waltz, and the foxtrot.
 I had dabbled in ballroom dancing for years, probably due to the genes passed from my grandmother to my aunt and her daughters and also to me.
 Over the last ten years, my wife Janine and I have taken a deeper dive into dance, with regular practice, lessons, and social mixers.
 The Sunnybrook Ballroom in Pottstown, Pennsylvania, was a favorite dance spot—a cavernous hall most active during the WWII era.
 We also belong to a Cotillion Dance Club in Allentown that has been around since the 1950’s.

 It seems to me that all the lessons I’ve learned from ballroom dancing apply to the subject of this book.
-I also see connections to the subject of this book in one of the great joys that came from researching this material.
-Every Tuesday afternoon Paul and I met at the Waterfront Bar and Grill in Marysville, Pennsylvania.
+I also see connections to one of the great joys that came from researching this material.
+During our research, every Tuesday afternoon Paul and I met at the Waterfront Bar and Grill in Marysville, Pennsylvania.
 The restaurant is famous for its expansive deck overlooking the Susquehanna River.
 We ate lunch as we spread books and paper all over the table.
 At first it was Shakespeare and Marquez, but eventually the focus turned to the source material for this book.
 We assigned each other readings and interpreted them together.
-We applied the ideas we’d discovered to politics, philosophy, literature, the law.
+We applied the ideas we’d discovered to politics, philosophy, literature, and law.
 Sometimes we stayed until the lunch shift departed and the dinner shift arrived.
 Time disappeared until we realized we had to get home for the next meal.
-The Blue Mountains in the distance seemed to shelter us, the wide river sliding slowly through the water gap and gently past our feet.
+The Blue Mountains in the distance seemed to shelter us as the wide river slid slowly through the water gap.
 The leaves changed spectacularly.
 These afternoons were joyful, challenging, rewarding, difficult, and thoughtful.

-The more we continue to study and think about the material, the more connections we make in our minds between past, present, and future.
+The more we continue to study and think about the material, the more connections we make between past, present, and future.
 Many times, while making these connections, we experienced what William James and Sigmund Freud called an “oceanic” feeling of drifting within a vast, cosmic order.
-I have found that such activity can become a purpose, which is bigger than a goal.
+I have found a purpose, which is bigger than a goal.

 Our research books and articles have revealed anxieties and stumbling blocks to overcoming retirement challenges, primarily growing out of a culture devoted to science.
 I have discovered an alternative to the beliefs that were dictated by the Enlightenment and now dominate our data-driven culture.
 Western civilization’s logic and reasoning are not sufficient to navigate what may feel like death to some individuals—the loss of the work life.
 Money is an idol for too many of those seeking a satisfying retirement, for so much of western culture is commodified and packaged and sold.
 All we understand is utility.
 In our book, Paul and I attempt to get beyond the bonds of commodification and utility in order to reach the source of human motivation and need, to find what is truly important after the necessity of work has ceased.